What You Need to Start Making Pottery at Home – My Guide for New Potters

 Slab Building

 Slab building uses flat pieces of clay cut into shapes and joined together, which is ideal for geometric forms.
 If you choose to slab build, I would recommend getting a rolling pin and rulers to shape clay.
-The Rolling Pin flattens the clay into even sheets, while Rulers held secure with C-Clamps are used to ensure that these sheets maintain a consistent thickness throughout.
-This technique allows the potter to create various forms, like slabs, which can then be cut and assembled into a wide range of pottery items.
+The Rolling Pin flattens the clay into even sheets, while Rulers held securely with C-Clamps ensure the sheets maintain a consistent thickness throughout.
+This technique allows the potter to create various forms, such as slabs, which can then be cut and assembled into a wide range of pottery pieces.

 Then, if you have the space and it’s in your budget, you can get the Stand Alone Slab Roller.